-The necessity of working with a compact Riemannian manifold comes from the characterization of the diffusion process, and consequently of its associated semigroup $(\mathtt{H}^{\pi,\nu}_t)_{t\geq 0}$, induced by the Cheeger energy in $(\PP(\Ss),W_2,Q_{\pi,\nu})$, that is one of the main result of \cite[Theorem 3.24]{delloschiavo2024massive}.
+The necessity of working with a compact Riemannian manifold comes from the characterization of the diffusion process, and consequently of its associated semigroup $(\mathtt{H}^{\pi,\nu}_t)_{t\geq 0}$, induced by the Cheeger energy in $(\PP(\Ss),W_2,Q_{\pi,\nu})$, which is one of the main results of \cite[Theorem 3.24]{delloschiavo2024massive}.
 Thus, that hypothesis can be relaxed as soon as such a characterization is recovered: it is still open for non-compact underlying spaces (see \cite[Example 3.40]{delloschiavo2024massive}).

 Next, we introduce the main notation that we need to describe the aforementioned characterization.